dborth/dosbox-wii/docs/Wii_user_manual.md

 To use different configurations for different DOS games for the Dosbox Wii, you can simply use multiple Dosbox Wii installations.

-1. the configuration file in the DOSBox root directory should not exist (no sd:/DOSBox/dosbox.conf file).
+1. The configuration file in the DOSBox root directory should not exist (no sd:/DOSBox/dosbox.conf file).
 Best is to move the configuration file from sd:/DOSBox/dosbox.conf to sd:/apps/dosbox-wii/dosbox.conf.
   Create desired number of copies of the directory sd:/apps/dosbox-wii.
-For example, sd:/apps/dosbox-wii-game1, sd:/apps/dosbox-wii-game2, sd:/apps/dosbox-wii-game3, etc. All Dosbox Wii installations (copies) share the same DOSBox root directory (sd:/DOSBox), which is not a problem.
+For example, sd:/apps/dosbox-wii-game1, sd:/apps/dosbox-wii-game2,
+sd:/apps/dosbox-wii-game3, etc. All Dosbox Wii installations (copies) share the same DOSBox root directory (sd:/DOSBox), which is not a problem.

-2. The directories (copies) sd:/apps/dosbox-wii, sd:/apps/dosbox-wii-game1, sd:/apps/dosbox-wii-game2, etc. should each contain the files boot.dol, dosbox.conf, icon.png and meta.xml.
+2. The directories (copies) sd:/apps/dosbox-wii, sd:/apps/dosbox-wii-game1,
+sd:/apps/dosbox-wii-game2, etc. should each contain the files boot.dol, dosbox.conf, icon.png and meta.xml.

-3. per Dosbox Wii installation (sd:/apps/dosbox-wii, sd:/apps/dosbox-wii-game1, sd:/apps/dosbox-wii-game2, etc.) the title in the file meta.xml should be adjusted in the XML tag `<name>`, so that the different installations are also listed with different titles in the Homebrew Channel.
+3. Per Dosbox Wii installation (sd:/apps/dosbox-wii, sd:/apps/dosbox-wii-game1,
+sd:/apps/dosbox-wii-game2, etc.) the title in the file meta.xml should be adjusted in the XML tag `<name>`, so that the different installations are also listed with different titles in the Homebrew Channel.

-4. different configurations can now be made per Dosbox Wii installation.
+4. Different configurations can now be made per Dosbox Wii installation.
 The configuration is to be made in the files sd:/apps/dosbox-wii/dosbox.conf, sd:/apps/dosbox-wii-game1/dosbox.conf, sd:/apps/dosbox-wii-game2/dosbox.conf, etc..
 In the section `[autoexec]` you can also start the respective game.
-If the game is terminated, one can also terminate the dosbox automatically.
+If the game is terminated, it can also terminate the dosbox automatically.
 For example, an entry for the game SC2000 could look like this:

    ```
    # ... other stuff ...